-#3 – Pepsi’s Billion-Dollar Giveaway
+3. Pepsi’s Billion-Dollar Giveaway

-Their brainchild was dubbed “Number Fever,” and Filipinos were encouraged to purchase Pepsi in hopes of finding a bottle cap with the winning three-digit code.
-One lucky winner would receive 1 million pesos (about $40,000 U.S.), with countless others winning second prizes, such as free drinks.
+Their brainchild was dubbed “Number Fever,” and Filipinos were encouraged to purchase Pepsi to find a bottle cap with the winning three-digit code.
+One lucky winner would receive 1 million pesos (about $40,000 US), with countless others winning second prizes, such as free drinks.

-The campaign was an instant smash: Pepsi’s sales shot up nearly 40 percent, and its executives, expanded the number of prizes to over 1,500 and kept the contest rolling for an extra five weeks.
+The campaign was an instant smash: Pepsi’s sales shot up nearly 40 percent, and its executives expanded the number of prizes to over 1,500 and kept the contest rolling for an extra five weeks.

-Unwilling to pay out the billions of dollars in prize money they technically owed, Pepsi told the winners that the caps didn’t contain the correct security code. the Philippines went absolutely apeshit.
+Unwilling to pay out the billions of dollars in prize money they technically owed, Pepsi told the winners that the caps didn’t contain the correct security code.
+The Philippines went absolutely apeshit.

 Rioters threw bombs and Molotov cocktails at Pepsi bottling plants, overturned and set fire to Pepsi delivery trucks, and sent troves of Pepsi executives hightailing it out of the country.
 Pepsi was slapped with thousands of lawsuits.

-In the end, Pepsi’s budgeted $2 million in prize payouts quickly sprouted into over $10 million in restitution and legal fees — an expensive lesson that Pepsi wouldn’t have had to learn if only they’d learned it the first time, when an earlier Number Fever promotion in Chile ended in a similar public outcry after a shitty fax resulted in the wrong winning number being released to the public.
+In the end, Pepsi’s budgeted $2 million in prize payouts quickly sprouted into over $10 million in restitution and legal fees — an expensive lesson that Pepsi wouldn’t have had to learn if only they’d learned it the first time when an earlier Number Fever promotion in Chile ended in a similar public outcry after shitty fax resulted in the wrong winning number being released to the public.

-As soon as people saw the ad, they flocked to buy Hoover products and now, Hoover doesn’t have enough vacuum cleaners to sell nor the money to pay for the plane tickets for their patrons.
+As soon as people saw the ad, they flocked to buy Hoover products, and now, Hoover doesn’t have enough vacuum cleaners to sell nor the money to pay for the plane tickets for their patrons.

-Sweepstakes and giveaways are effective promotional strategies but sometimes companies offer more than they can handle.
-They overestimate or underestimate their audience’s interest, make unrealistic offers, or just fall victim to bad timing.
+Sweepstakes and giveaways are effective promotional strategies, but sometimes companies offer more than they can handle.
+They overestimate or underestimate their audience’s interest, make unrealistic offers, or fall victim to bad timing.

-#1 – Electrolux: Nothing sucks like an Electrolux
+1. Electrolux: Nothing sucks like an Electrolux

 So they went with it.

 Even after these greatest disasters, these brands are doing well because they have learned from their mistakes.
-That is what every human being and all the businesses should do.
+That is what every human being and all businesses should do.